ddnexus/pagy/lib/javascripts/README.md

 The following files are generated from the files in the `src` dir for different Javascript/TypeScript usage.
 They are all providing the `Pagy` object and its only function `init`, but they are meant to be used in different app environments: e.g. served as is (for simple apps), or processed and included in a javascript bundle.

-You can get their absolute path from ruby with: `Pagy.root.join('javascript', ---FILE-NAME---)`.
+You can get their absolute path from ruby with: `Pagy.root.join('javascripts', '......')`.

 ## Files

 ### pagy.js

 The `pagy.js` is a drop-in file meant to be loaded as is, directly in your production pages and without any further processing.
-It is an IIFE file, already polyfilled for quite old browser and minified (~2.9k).
+It is an IIFE file, already polyfilled to work also with quite old browsers and minified (~2.9k).

 <details>